honeynet/droidbot/README.md

 ## Evaluation

-Droidbot is evaluated by comparing with droidbox default mode (which does nothing) and adb monkey tool.
+DroidBot is evaluated by comparing with DroidBot default mode (which does nothing) and adb Monkey tool.
 The results are in [result](/evaluation_reports/README.md).

 Or see my visualized evaluation reports at [DroidBot Posts](http://honeynet.github.io/droidbot/).

 ## Acknowledgement

 1. [AndroidViewClient](https://github.com/dtmilano/AndroidViewClient)
-is an amazing tool simplifies test script creation providing higher level operations and the ability of obtaining the tree of Views present at any given moment on the device or emulator screen.
+is an amazing tool that simplifies test script creation.
 2. [Androguard](http://code.google.com/p/androguard/)
-is well-known for reverse-engineering of Android Apks.
+is well-known for reverse-engineering of Android APKs.